Bubobubobubobubo/Sova/website/static/doc_define_languages/define-languages.typ

 === Execution of several programs in parallel

-When several programs execute in parallel (as in step 3 in @fig:steps) each runs as described in @sec:execsingle.
+When several programs execute in parallel (as in frame 3 in @fig:frames) each runs as described in @sec:execsingle.
 The scheduler executes, in turn, one instruction from each program.
 The order in which the programs are considered is the order in which they started their execution.
 In case a program shall execute an effect instruction but the time for the event emission has not yet been met, its turn is skipped (so it does not pause all the other program executions).

-== scene, sequences, steps and some vocabulary
+== scene, sequences, frames and some vocabulary

-For the moment, we abstracted the exact way in which theTool scheduler handles steps.
+For the moment, we abstracted the exact way in which theTool scheduler handles frames.
 The idea is that there is an object that we call a _scene_ which is an array of objects called _sequences_.
-Each of these sequences is itself an array of _steps_.
+Each of these sequences is itself an array of _frames_.
-A step is constituted of a theLanguage program (that we call the program _associated_ to this step) and a duration.
+A frame is constituted of a theLanguage program (that we call the program _associated_ to this frame) and a duration.

 The theTool scheduler executes all the sequences in the scene in parallel.
-For executing a line it starts at the first step in the array.
+For executing a line it starts at the first frame in the array.
-Each steps is occurring for a time corresponding to its duration.
+Each frame is occurring for a time corresponding to its duration.
-At the end of a step, the scheduler switches to the next step in the same line.
+At the end of a frame, the scheduler switches to the next frame in the same line.
 At the end of a line, the scheduler goes back to the start of this line.
-At the beginning of any step, the scheduler starts an execution of the corresponding theLanguage program.
+At the beginning of any frame, the scheduler starts an execution of the corresponding theLanguage program.
 We call this execution an _instance_ of the program.

 == How variables are handled

 theLanguage programs can manipulate variables with control instructions and use them in effect instructions.
-These variables are of five kinds: environment variables, global variables, line variables, step variables and instance variables (@lst:variables).
+These variables are of five kinds: environment variables, global variables, line variables, frame variables and instance variables (@lst:variables).

 #figure([